thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 ---
 title: [Sharding]

-last_updated: tbd
+last_updated: 3/4/2020
 summary: "Sharding partitions very large tables into smaller, faster, more easily managed parts called data shards."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot tables can be replicated or sharded.
-Replicated tables exist in their entirety, the complete data set, on each node.
-Sharded tables consist of a single data set divided into multiple tables or shards.
-The shards have identical schemas but different sets of data.
+Replicated tables exist in their entirety, as the complete data set, on each node.
+Sharded tables consist of a single data set, divided into multiple tables, or *shards*.
+The shards have identical schemas, but different sets of data.

 ## When to use sharding

-By default, ThoughtSpot tables are replicated, you must explicitly shard tables.
+By default, ThoughtSpot replicates tables.
+To shard tables, you must add the `PARTITION BY HASH ( )` clause to your `CREATE TABLE` statement.

-Sharding your tables impacts the total amount of memory used by the table as well as its performance.
+Sharding your tables impacts the total amount of memory used by the table, as well as its performance.

 For example, you might shard a large table of sales data.
-So, you could divide a single sales table into shards each of which contains only the data falling within a single year.
-These shards are then distributed across several nodes.
+You could divide a single sales table into shards that each contain only the data for a single year.
+The system then distributes these shards across several nodes.
 Requests for sales data are dispersed both by the year and the location of the shard in the node cluster.
-No single table or node is overloaded, and so the performance of a query and the system load are both improved.
+No single table or node is overloaded, improving both query performance and system load.

 To optimize ThoughtSpot performance, you should _shard_ very large fact tables whenever possible.
 If you have a large dimension table, you might choose to